ShayH1212/RISC-V-MCU/docs/simple_cpu/simple_cpu_overview.md

    Opp_Code: 1001
    result = 1 if a < b unsigned

-   The ALU also contains a zero flag : 1 when the outpot is 0
+   The ALU also contains a zero flag : 1 when the output is 0
-                                       0 otherwise

 ### Register File